saipranathid/sdudigani_vsd-hdp/Day 16/README.md

   - Core area = 4 unit²
 ![Alt Text](images/4_rough_min_area_cal_of_netlist.png)

-The above figure shows the rough calculation of minimum area that is occupied bu the netlist.
+The above figure shows the rough calculation of minimum area that is occupied by the netlist.

 - **Core:** the region containing all standard cells (our 2×2 tile).
 - **Die:** the die includes the core plus I/O pads, power rings, and metal guard-bands.
-- **Wafer:** multiple dice are fabricated together on a circular wafer.
+- **Wafer:** multiple dies are fabricated together on a circular wafer.
 ![Alt Text](images/5_core_die_in_chip.png)

 ![Alt Text](images/6_uti_formula.png)